 In this distracted and tuned-out world, brands need creative ways to engage consumers, and video consistently delivers.
-Almost 90% of consumers say they want more videos from brands, and 87% of marketers report that video gives them positive ROI.
+According to our State of Video Technology report, 83% of consumers say they want more videos from brands, with 82% of those who have received video saying they enjoy the content.
+Better yet, 90% of marketers report that video gives them positive ROI.

 Whether it’s laugh-out-loud video clips or the heartwarming videos that make us feel warm and fuzzy, video has an emotional appeal unlike other media.
 It engages on multiple levels with movement, sound, in-video text and more — the next best thing to being there in person, connecting 1:1 with the brand.

 In this post, we’ll explore some of the best video marketing examples from brands and explain why they work.
-We’ll also talk about how you can make short marketing videos even closer to a 1:1, personal connection with your customer.
+We’ll also talk about how you can make video even closer to a 1:1, personal connection with your customer.

 First up?
 A telecommunications company with a knack for storytelling.